jocwli/Chi-Square-Distributions/README.md

 - If chi-square value < chi-square distribution, then accept Null Hypothesis.

 ### Statistical definition of Chi-square distributions
+These mathematical elements are important to understand which R functions to code.
 Chi-square distributions are special cases of Gamma distributions and are positively skewed with support of x>=0.

 Mathematical notation is X~ Gamma(r/2, 2) or X~ X^2(r), where alpha= r/2, theta = 2, r = degrees of freedom.